top of page

 5. Unilateral Bridges

 A unilateral bridge is also referred to as a single-leg glute bridge.
 To perform this movement, put the glute band just above the knees.
-To get into a starting position, lay on the floor on your back with your knees bent and feet flat on the ground.
+To get into a starting position, lie on the floor on your back with your knees bent and feet flat on the ground.

 This is the same position you were in for a regular glute bridge.
 To make it a single-leg glute bridge, you'll either lift one foot slightly off the ground or put that foot on your opposite knee, as if you were sitting cross-legged.

 Now, lift your hips into the air, pushing through the foot that's still on the ground.
-Squeeze the glutes, especially the glute attached to the one leg that's providing the power.
+Squeeze the glutes, especially the glute attached to the leg that's providing the power.
 Lower back to the starting position and repeat.
 Be sure to repeat an equal number of times on each side.

 6. Banded Squats